ecmwf/odc/docs/content/reference/sql-reference.rst

 SQL Reference
 =============

-The query language supported by **odc** is generally a small subset of the `SQL (Structured Query Language)`_, but it has some small extensions, for example `bitfields`_ allow for naming and accessing sequences of bits in a column.
+The query language supported by **odc** is a small subset of `SQL (Structured Query Language)`_ with a few domain-specific extensions, most notably `bitfields`_ allow for naming and accessing sequences of bits in a column.

 .. note::